rioki/www.rioki.org/content/posts/2011-10-05-what-no-start-menu.md

 <img src="/media/windows-7-start.png" />

 The start menu has a number of issues.
 The first issue is the tiny space you have to look for your application.
-Manual searching is definitly not an options and you basically need to resort to use the search function.
-On a standard install, that lived a while you will definitly find nothing.
+Manual searching is definitely not an options and you basically need to resort to use the search function.
+On a standard install, that lived a while you will definitely find nothing.

 The second issue I have is places.
 Fine, I get the idea that there should be multiple access points for different users, but I never understood why they